nourbit-code/DermaSkincareApp/README.md

-# 🏥 Clinic Management System (Doctor & Receptionist Application)
+#  Clinic Management System

-The **Clinic Management System** is a cross-platform mobile application developed to streamline clinic operations and enhance the coordination between doctors and receptionists.
+The **Clinic Management System** is a cross-platform   Web application developed to streamline clinic operations and enhance the coordination between doctors and receptionists.
 It ensures efficient management of appointments, patient history, and diagnosis records — all while maintaining ethical standards and data integrity.

 ---

-## 🚀 Key Features
+##  Key Features

-### 👩‍⚕️ Doctor Module
+###  Doctor Module
 - Interactive **Dashboard** displaying today’s scheduled patients and appointment statuses
 - Individual **Diagnosis Pages** for entering medical notes, prescriptions, and medications
 - **Medication Box** with integrated search functionality, ready for Egyptian Medication Database connection
 - Access to full **Patient History** and prior visit summaries

-### 💁‍♀️ Receptionist Module
+###  Receptionist Module
 - Comprehensive **Patient Directory** with searchable records
 - **Appointment Booking**, **Payment Tracking**, and **Patient Registration** functionalities
 - Enforced **edit-only policy** — ensuring ethical handling of medical data with no deletions

-### 🧠 General Features
+###  General Features
 - Organized structure with separate dashboards for each role
 - Clear and responsive layout for smooth navigation
 - Reusable sidebar and modular components for scalability